phisiart/MIPS-CPU/Assembler/readme.md

 Note that by standard I mean both the textbook and other online resources.
 It's QtSpim who doesn't follow the correct standard.
 I haven't find any other difference between my implementation and QtSpim.
 You should check the bitcode I generate with the one QtSpim generates in order to check for my errors, but the two cases above should be considered differently.

+### The `.kernal` and `.text` tags

+The CPU needs some kernal code to deal with interruptions and exceptions.
+All kernal code starts from 0x80000000 (note that `PC[31] = 1`) and all user specified code starts from 0x00400000.

+Use `.kernal` to tell the assembler that the following instructions are kernal code; use `.text` for user specified code.
+It is okay that you use these tags for multiple times.
+For example, you use `.kernal`, and `.text`, and `.kernal` again, then the second block of kernal code will be put right after the first block in the rom.

+### Jump from kernal to text

+You should notice that the `j` instruction cannot change `PC[31:28]`, so you cannot jump from kernal code to text code with `j`.
+You should use `$ra` to store an address and then use the `jr` instruction.

 ### Features:

 * comments are correctly ignored, feel free to write comments in your MIPS code.